chrishar1990/upload-youtube/README.md

 * Any modifications needed to be made to files/folders

 ### Executing program
-* python3 app.py --input "file path and name of the file you want to give."
+* "file path and name of the file you want to give."
+''' python3 app.py --input'''

+* Example:
-* Example: python3 app.py --input /home/treeboy/upload-youtube/ocean.mp4
+  '''python3 app.py --input /home/treeboy/upload-youtube/ocean.mp4'''

 *You can also download run install the Dockerfile and run it.